Hana00661/Hospital_management_system/README.md

 - Integration with medical record systems for patient data management.
 - Multi-hospital support with location management.

+- Set the new user verification message.

+- Transferring the doctor to a separate page showing the number of patients he has, their medical data, and their health conditions.
 ## Deployment

 To deploy this project, you can use platforms like Heroku or AWS.
 Follow their documentation for deployment instructions.